-Welcome to the School of Nursing at Cleveland State University!
-The faculty and staff are excited about your journey with us.
-We hope that your academic preparation, commitment, intellect, and life experience will lead you to your next milestone of graduation.
+Welcome to the School of Nursing, College of Health at Cleveland State University!
+The faculty and staff are excited to welcome you to another wonderful academic session.
+Our hope is that your academic preparation, commitment, intellect, and life experience will lead you to your next milestone of graduation.